umitsarioz/umitsarioz.github.io/_posts/2023-07-08-decision-trees.md

 _Decision Tree Structure_

-In a decision tree, each internal node represents a test or condition on a feature (e.g., "Is Feature 1 greater than 5?"), each branch represents the outcome of that condition, and each leaf node represents a class label or final decision.
+In a decision tree, each decision(internal) node represents a test or condition on a feature (e.g., "Is Feature 1 greater than 5?"), each branch represents the outcome of that condition, and each leaf node represents a class label or final decision.
 The algorithm splits data by selecting the feature and threshold that provides the highest information gain (or lowest impurity).

 <u><b>Common Splitting Criteria:</b></u>